iansan5653/vscode-format-python-docstrings/README.md

 ## Features

 See https://pypi.org/project/docformatter/ for the full feature list.
 This extension uses that project as a backend with few modifications.
-To run the formatter after installing, simply open a Python file and run the `Format Document` command.
-All other Python formatters installed will run as well.

 All relevant flags are implemented as [extension settings](#extension-settings).

+## How to Use

+If you already have a Python formatting extension installed, you will need to pick this one when you want to format a file.
+In a Python file in VSCode,
+<kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>p</kbd> to open the command pallette,
+run the command *Format Document With...* and select *Python Docstring Formatter*.

 ## Requirements